ismailhammounou/db2ixf/README.md

 ```
  Usage: db2ixf [OPTIONS] COMMAND [ARGS]...

- A command-line tool (CLI) for parsing and converting IXF (IBM DB2 Import/Export
+ A command-line tool (CLI) for parsing and converting IXF (IBM DB2
- Format) files to various formats such as JSON, CSV, and Parquet.
-Easily parse
+ Import/Export Format) files to various formats such as JSON, JSONLINE, CSV and
- and convert IXF files to meet your data processing needs.
+ Parquet.
+Easily parse and convert IXF files to meet your data processing needs.

 +- Options -------------------------------------------------------------------+
 | --version             -v        Show the version of the CLI.                |